AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 It is the charge decomposition analysis of the BH3CO molecule (fragment 1 is BH3 and fragment 2 is CO, HyperChem AM1 calculations).
 According to the analysis, the charge donation from CO to BH3 is 0.417 electrons and the back-donation from BH3 to CO is 0.143 electrons).

-AOMix-CDA also sets up data files for plotting the MO interaction diagrams, see Figures below.
+AOMix-FO also sets up data files for plotting the MO interaction diagrams, see Figures below.

 Interaction diagram for BH3CO